alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 poorly calibrated on how much bullshit there is in getting a real robot learning setup to work.
 It's always good to see something get there.

-Finally, this is something I *really* haven't seen enough credit for.
-The part I was most excited about in this work wasn't the Rubik's Cube solving.
-That felt inevitable, given time.
-Nor was I that excited about automatic domain randomization.
-I'm sure it was important to their work, but it's well established that automatic curriculum learning works if set up properly.
+Finally, I know this is a weird thing to appreciate, but I actually like the policy distillation and model surgery aspects the most.
+Yes, the automatic domain randomization is nice, but of course automatic curriculum learning should perform better than sampling tasks uniformly at random.

-I'm most excited by the comments on policy distillation and model surgery.
-Although these ideas aren't central to the project, they are indicative of the right research culture: **a focus on building systems that encourage long-term research success.**
+The policy distillation and model surgery aren't central to the project, but they are indicative of the correct research culture:
+**a focus on design decisions that encourage long-term research success.**

+At a party 2 years ago, I was with a few people talking about OpenAI, and an employee came up to give a quick spiel.
+They said they felt the academic community undervalued research infrastructure.
+That's why they released Gym.
-About 2 years ago, I talked with an OpenAI employee about why OpenAI spent a lot of time working on Gym and OpenAI Baselines.
-The paraphrased answer was that they felt like aspects of research that were undervalued by the RL community, and OpenAI was in a position to provide value.
+That's why they released OpenAI Baselines.
+It was something where OpenAI was in a position to provide value to the RL community.

-It's really stuck with me.
-Okay, yes, Gym and Baselines are also great branding tools for recruiting purposes.
-But this would have been true for any group that released something that got the adoption of Gym or Baselines.
+Okay, yes, the obvious cynical point here is that Gym and Baselines are also great branding tools for OpenAI's recruiting purposes.
+This would have been true for any group that released something that got the adoption Gym or Baselines did, so I don't think it's a valid criticism.

-In general, it's very easy to build something that's only good for one experiment, or one reserach project.
-There are a lot of pressures to do so.
-But good tooling is actually absurdly helpful for speeding up research, because if done properly, the investment pays off long-term over all future research projects.
-Build an interpretability library, and every project can try it if they want to.
-Build RL diagnostics tools, and every RL project can try them out.
-TensorFlow exists because Google wanted different ML teams to use the same ML framework.
+Research code is usually terrible, because you're trying to move fast on an idea that may not even make sense.
+Designing everything properly the first time slows down your experimenting too much.
+However, never cleaning up anything is its own sin.
+People really underestimate the impact of good research infra, in my experience.
 I'm not saying it's easy to build good tools.
-It's really hard to build good tools, and a lot of times people are reluctant to work on it, because it's SWE work that's less interesting than the "real" research work.
-I fall in this bucket too.
-But, it's all research work.
-Research informs what kind of tools you want to build, and tools feed back into faster research.

-THIS IS ABRUPT, BAD
+It's absurdly difficult to build good tools.
+But if done properly, it pays off long-term over all future projects.
+An RL diagnostics library can be re-used for every RL project, An interpretability library can be re-used for any project that wants interpretability.

-To me, the comments on policy distillation and model surgery indicate that some people at OpenAI "get it", and that at the organization level, they're thinking both about the current research project and the systems behind the research projects.
+The comments from this paper indicates that some people at OpenAI get it, and are thinking about it at multiple levels of a research project - both the code infrastructure, and the model architecture.
+It's cool and I wish people did more of this.

 What Are the Cons of This Work?